mugundhan1/mlib_devel/docs/src/Installing-the-Toolflow.md

 You may need to run the `pip3 install` command as an administrator if you are using the system-maintained python installation instead of a virtual environment (a virtual environemnt is _highly_ recommended).

 **Note: there appears to be an incompability between pip3 v21.3.1 and xml2vhdl (one of the dependencies listing in the requirements file) that results in errors when installing requirements.txt.
-If you encounter an issue in fetching xml2vhdl when running `pip3 install -r requirements.txt`, try install pip3 v18.1 or earlier and use that instead (this is one of those things best done in a virtual environment, so as to not mess around with the system verson of python)**
+If you encounter an issue in fetching xml2vhdl when running `pip3 install -r requirements.txt`, try install pip3 v18.1 or earlier and use that instead (this is one of those things best done in a virtual environment, so as to not mess around with the system version of python)**

 ## Configuring the toolflow

 You now have all the software you need to start building your designs.
 However, you'll still need to specify some local configuration details which will depend on how you carried out your installation.
 See [Configuring the Toolflow](https://casper-toolflow.readthedocs.io/en/latest/src/Configuring-the-Toolflow.html) for more details.